top of page

 Kim E. Degnan, M.S.

-Kim has worked in the space industry in executive management positions at Intelsat, Lockheed Martin Space Systems, Raytheon-Advanced Technologies, Pacific Satellite Inc., and International Satellite Inc. Kim is well known for her successful media campaigns leading to measurable revenue growth.
-She often serves as an SME on advanced technology proposals.
+Kim Degnan works in the space industry, currently as the Senior Partner for Space Strategy at AdvancedTechnologies.Space.
+Previously, she held executive management positions at Intelsat, Lockheed Martin Space Systems, Raytheon-Advanced Technologies, Pacific Satellite Inc., International Satellite Inc, and NTIA in the USG.
+She is well-known for her successful global business campaigns leading to measurable revenue growth.
+She often serves as a SME on advanced technology proposals for private space companies and the USG.

 Upasana Dasgupta